tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

    * Delete operation is called dequeue operation.

 5. * In stacks we maintain only one pointer to access the list, called the top, which always points to the last element present in the list.
+   * In queues we maintain two pointers to access the list.
+The front pointer always points to the first element inserted in the list and is still present, and the rear pointer      always points to the last inserted element.